Collaborative Specialization in Toxicology (CST)

 - exposure to useful resources and databases

-- a notation on the academic transcript indicating that the student has Completed the MSc or PhD Collaborative Specialization in Biomedical Toxicology following successful completion of the program requirements (This is in addition to the MSc or PhD degree in the chosen departmental area.)
+- a notation on the academic transcript indicating that the student has Completed the MSc or PhD Collaborative Specialization in Toxicology following successful completion of the program requirements (this is in addition to the MSc or PhD degree in the chosen departmental area.)

 Frequently Asked Questions